- #open-ear-telephone office hours can be reached via phone number 0160 3661 439

 - Goodbye, Corona-Blues!

 The Psychological Advising Centre (Psychologische Beratungsstelle or PBS) of Student Services (Studierendenwerk) is open to all students and members of the University of Kassel.
 In advising sessions, those seeking advice can receive support in overcoming their psychological crises.

 - Advising is free of charge

-- Enquiries can be made by telephone
+- Enquiries can be made by telephone or e-mail

 - Upon registering for advising, sessions are personally arranged